-I am the author of a new middle grade series called The Adventures of Henry Whiskers.
+I am the author of a new middle grade series for children ages 7 - 10 called The Adventures of Henry Whiskers.
 Books one and two were released in 2017, and book number three is rattling around in my brain right this minute.

 I am the youngest of eight – a yours, mine and ours.
 Guess which one I am.
 Yup!
 Ours!
 The only ours, by the way, which makes all of them mine!!!

 I am married and have three grown children, a tabby cat named Tigger and a golden retriever named Clover.

 I have always loved babies and children.
 Maybe that’s because I was the baby in my large family and didn’t have anyone littler to play with or boss around.
 Whatever the reason, I grew up and got a degree in early childhood education.
 I never taught in a classroom, but I’ve raised three darn nice children of my own (If I do say so myself.) and started a children’s museum (with lots of help).
 Maybe you’ve heard of it: Stepping Stones Museum for Children.
 It’s in Norwalk, CT, so swing by if you’re near.